 He loved to sing.
 While playing on steps leading up to a Capuchin monastery, he was overheard singing by Johann Nepomuk Hiernle, a Benedictine monk and cathedral choirmaster.
 Hiernle thought the boy’s voice so good, he could not bear to see it wasted.
 He found Ann Schoiber and arranged for Mohr to study with his elite group of students.

 Hiernle’s kindness was not wasted.
-Mohr proved to be an outstanding pupil and mastered the organ, violin and guitar by the time he was twelve.
+Mohr proved to be an outstanding pupil and mastered the organ, violin, and guitar by the time he was twelve.
 He always placed in the top quarter of the class.
 His training continued and he was ordained a priest in 1815.

 Over the course of his life, he was assigned duties in many towns.
 But it was while he was yet a young assistant in Oberndorf that he won lasting fame.
-He wrote the words to a new Christmas carol and asked the church organist, Franz Gruber, to set them to music.
+He wrote the words to a new Christmas carol and asked the church organist, Franz Xaver Gruber, to set them to music.
 On Christmas Eve, 1818, the two first sang what has since become the most popular Christmas carol of all time: “Silent Night, Holy Night.”

 “Silent Night” captures the awesome humility of a God who stooped not just to the level of mankind, but to the lowest level–born among animals and announced to common shepherds.

-In his last post, at Wagrain, Mohr opened a school which took in poor children.
+In his last post, at Wagrain, Mohr opened a school that took in poor children.
 He gave virtually his entire income to this project and died as poor as he was born.
 But he left us the riches of “Silent Night” which has been translated into 200 languages.
 Millions who have never given a thought to Louis XVI sing Joseph Mohr’s words every Christmas.